michaelck/ffmpeg-audio-to-video/README.md

 # FFmpeg Batch Convert Audio (mp3) to Video (mov)

-This script can be used to batch process a directory of audio files, located in `input/`, and save the new videos in the `output` directory.
+This script can be used to batch process a directory of audio files, located in `input/`, and save the new videos in the `output/` directory.

 \*Requires FFmpeg installed